 When Jessica was 21 years old, she came down with a cold that she couldn’t beat.
 She’d been sick for two weeks and was desperate to get better, so when her brother Nick suggested she try out a stress relief technique he’d read about, she was game.

 But it wasn’t a prank.
-She felt her body begin to relax, and then, “it was as if the weight is lifted off of my chest, and I gain this new awareness, and I look at him and start crying, and I tell him, ‘I don’t want to get better.’” she remembers.
+As she tapped and spoke about her symptoms, she felt her body begin to relax.
+And then, she says, “it was as if the weight is lifted off of my chest, and I gain this new awareness, and I look at him and start crying, and I tell him, ‘I don’t want to get better.’”
 At the time, she was in a place in her life where she was working extremely hard, but didn’t feel like anything was going her way.
-She was full of frustration and lacked clarity.
 The cold she couldn’t beat meant she could stay home and hide from her reality.

-In that moment, she saw just how profoundly our emotions can impact the body — but then life got busy and she forgot again.
-Until a few months later, when a difficult breakup prompted her to pull out that technique that had been so helpful before.
-She couldn’t remember many of the exact points, but did the best she could, and felt profound relief.
+Despite this transformative moment, Jessica quickly forgot about tapping when life got busy.
+But then, a few months later, a difficult breakup prompted her to pull out the technique that had been so helpful before.
+She couldn’t remember exactly where she was supposed to tap, but she did the best she could, and it worked.
+Again, she felt profound relief.
 She realized that if she wasn’t even doing it perfectly and was still seeing these results, there must be something powerful there.

-So she and her brothers teamed up to pursue that thing.
-They bought camera equipment and created a documentary that showed people’s tapping results from around the world, then created their company.
+In fact, she was so interested in and impressed by the power of tapping that she decided to explore it professionally, and her brothers joined her.
+They bought camera equipment and created a documentary that showed people’s tapping results from around the world, and then began building their company, The Tapping Solution.
 From there, they started the Tapping World Summit, wrote several books, and — in what Jessica sees as the culmination of their work — launched The Tapping Solution app.

 “All of our work has led us to create an experience where people can easily access tapping,” Jessica says.
 “Because we’ve had a lot of people say, ‘I read your books.
 I love it.
 I did it once.
 I had amazing results and I never used it again.’
 We really want to make tapping the next meditation.”